 You’ve tried everything you can think of to keep the insects, mice, and pests out of your home.
 When you noticed their presence, you cleaned the house from top to bottom, sprayed the perimeter of your home, and even set a few traps to catch those that might be lingering.
 Yet, every time you turn around, there’s evidence that these unwanted visitors are still in your living space.

 You know it’s unhealthy and uncomfortable to have pests in your house, but getting them out is a pain in the neck.
+Hiring a pest control expert like Saela is a great way to get pests out of the house.
+However, there are preventative measures you need to take to keep them out.
 The question is, what are you doing wrong?
 Below are a few possible answers.

 Too Much Clutter